opensearch-project/ml-commons/docs/tutorials/rerank/rerank_pipeline_with_CrossEncoder_model_deployed_on_Sagemaker.md

     ]
 }
 ```
-Note: if you provide multiple filed names in `document_fields`, it will concat the value of all fields then do rerank.
+Note: if you provide multiple filed names in `document_fields`, the values of all fields are first concatenated and then reranking is performed.
 ### 2.2 Test reranking

-You can tune `size` if you want to return less result.
-For example, set `"size": 2` if you want to return top 2 documents.
+To return a different number of results, provide the `size` parameter.
+For example, set `size` to `4` to return the top four documents:

 ```json
 GET my-test-data/_search?search_pipeline=rerank_pipeline_sagemaker